iontrader/demoplugin/README.md

 # Demo Plugin

-A C++20 plugin for **Core Server** that hooks into trade events and generates trade comments for specific tracked accounts.
+A C++20 plugin for **IonTrader Engine** that hooks into trade events and generates trade comments for specific tracked accounts.
 The plugin uses **RapidJSON** for configuration parsing and is designed to be dynamically loaded by the server.

+For more information about the IonTrader Engine, visit the [official website](https://iontrader.com/).
+Learn more about plugins [IonTrader Plugins](https://iontrader.com/plugins/).

 ---